mjyc/concodeit/docs/tasks.md

 1. The robot should display "Hello there!" and start waiting for the human's face to appear in its field of view.
 (AE + WO or AE + WA)
 2. If the face appears, the robot should display "My name is Meebo.", say "My name is Meebo.", do the happy gesture, and start waiting for the human's face to disappear in its field of view.
 (AE + WO)
-3. If the robot finished saying "My name is Meebo.", it should display "I'm made of a touch monitor and a robot arm.", say "I'm made of a touch monitor and a robot arm.", and start waiting for the human's face to disappear in its field of view.
+3. If the robot finished saying "My name is Meebo.", it should display "I'm made of a touch monitor and a robot arm.", do the confused gesture, say "I'm made of a touch monitor and a robot arm.", and start waiting for the human's face to disappear in its field of view.
 (AE + WO)
 4. If the robot finished saying "I'm made of a tablet display and a robot arm.", it should display "Nice to meet you." say "Nice to meet you.", do goodbye gesture, and start waiting for the human's face to disappear in its field of view.
 (AE + WO)
 5. If the face disappears after 3., 4. or 5., the robot should display "Goodbye!", say "Goodbye!", and do goodbye gesture.